joseph-flinn/site/frontend/posts/retro-success-devops-reorg.md

 missions between the BRE/DTE teams and Platform team.
 I had really good relationships with both the Engineering Manager of the Platform development team and the Director of Engineering.
 Before my departure, I wanted to do what I could to leave my teams, my department, and the organization as a whole in the best place that I could.
-This meant having a crucial conversation (Grenny et al.) with the Director and Engineering Manager to make sure there were no issues with colliding missions between the teams in the future.
+This meant having a crucial conversation (Grenny et al) with the Director and Engineering Manager to make sure there were no issues with colliding missions between the teams in the future.